 TV Anchor: Job Description, Salary and Requirements

-TV anchors, also known as newscasters, news analysts, or news anchors, are the on-air people that deliver news stories to the broadcasting station's audience.
-TV anchors often work their way up the reporting ranks to land the job after working as a reporter, news writer, or correspondent.
+TV anchors, also known as newscasters, news analysts or news anchors, are the on-air people that deliver news stories to the broadcasting station's audience.
+These professionals are usually required to have a bachelor's degree.
+Internships or work experience are frequently needed for employment.
+TV anchors often work their way up the reporting ranks to land the job after working as a reporter, news writer or correspondent.

 Job Description for a TV Anchor